jjmelancon/massmusicconvert/home.md

 ---
 # massmusicconvert

 massmusicconvert is a Python3 script that aims to convert a folder full of music to a different format of the user's choice.
 The script works by recursively scanning a directory in an effort to find music files, then passing the files one by one to FFmpeg for conversion.
-This project is AGPLv3, use it however you would like within the terms of the license.

 ## usage

 To get started, head over to the [Program Usage](/usage/) page.

-## supported platforms:
+## supported platforms

-**Linux**: Yes.
-Tested on Arch Linux and Fedora 35 with Python 3.10.1, both running kernel 5.16
-**MacOS**: Maybe.
-I do not own a Mac and am too lazy to make a virtual machine at this time.
-All Linux commands should interface properly with their Unix counterparts, but don't count on any formal testing yet.
-**Windows**: ***Kinda***.
-Windows uses a vastly different directory structure than a Unix or Linux type system, using C:\ as root as well as using backslashes instead of forward slashes like a sane operating system.
-Thus, separate functions must be made to convert python input to an output that Win32's CMD can understand.
-I've made functions to handle these specific issues, however no spaces can be in the FFmpeg directory path as a result of issues with getting Win32's CMD to interpret spaces in directories properly.
-No other issues have manifested at this time.

-## dependencies:

-**Linux**: Python3, FFmpeg.
-Install FFmpeg to /bin/ffmpeg or manually specify the path to your FFmpeg directory.
-**MacOS**: Python3, FFmpeg.
-You must manually specify where FFmpeg is located.
-**Windows**: Python3, FFmpeg.
-Install FFmpeg to C:\ffmpeg\bin\ffmpeg.exe or manually specify the path to your FFmpeg directory.

-## running:

-If you want to run this code, good luck lol.
-Your best bet will be to use a release version on a Linux distro.
-I'm still working on the code, so consider everything in the main branch broken until this program reaches a full release, meaning I've accomplished everything in the todo section.
+massmusiconvert has been programmed explicitly for and tested on Windows and GNU/Linux.
+This project should also work on MacOS as well, though I don't have the means to test it.
+As I run GNU/Linux on my personal machine, most development will be focused on that specific operating system.

-## task list:
+## system requirements

-### done:

-Scan for files
-Select by file type
-Check for FFmpeg on Linux, Mac, & Windows
-Either convert alongside (easy), or parallel into a new directory (medium)
-Actually pass commands to FFmpeg
-Guided command line interface
-Parallel directory headaches
-Probably working as intended on Windows
-Check FFmpeg directory on Win32 for spaces

-### need to do:

-Verify MacOS compatibility
-Figure out bitrate selection issues
-Build proper GUI (Tkinter?)
-Implement more features
-Standalone Windows executable
-Documentation

-### ongoing goals:

-Keep code clean and commented
-Simplify convoluted code
-Adhere to PEP8 as best as possible
+As a helper program, this script only tells other programs what to do.
+As such, you'll need to download a few things first.
+The required programs are below:
+ * FFmpeg & FFprobe - Handle conversion of music files
+   * Windows 10 & 11: Download an executable version from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html) and place the files contained in the archive in `C:\ffmpeg\`.
+If you can't place the files there, that's alright!
+You'll just have to tell the program where FFmpeg is later.
+   * MacOS: Download an executable version from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html) and place the files contained in the archive anywhere.
+You'll need to tell the program where these files are located later.
+   * GNU/Linux: Install FFmpeg from your distro's package manager.
+If your distro doesn't have a package manager, I trust that you can figure out how to get FFmpeg working on your own.
+If FFmpeg isn't in `/bin/`, you'll need to tell the program where it is later.
+ * Python3 - Run the program
+   * Windows 10 & 11: Install Python from the Microsoft Store.
+   * MacOS: Double click `musicconvert.py` in Finder.
+If Python isn't installed, you'll be prompted to install it.
+   * GNU/Linux: Install Python3 from your distro's package manager if it isn't installed already.
+If your distro doesn't have a package manager, I again trust that you can figure out how to get Python3 working on your own.